Life As a Fence Erector

 - Wood Fence Installer

-There were about 25,100 jobs for Fence Erector in 2016 (in the United States).
+In the United States, there were 25,100 jobs for Fence Erector in 2016.
 New jobs are being produced at a rate of 11.2% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Fence Erector by 2026.
 There will be an estimated 3,200 positions for Fence Erector per year.

 The states with the most job growth for Fence Erector are Florida, Colorado, and Nevada.
 Watch out if you plan on working in South Dakota, North Dakota, or Hawaii.
 These states have the worst job growth for this type of profession.